 The beauty of a pool party is that it’s sort of the party theme all on its own.
 There’s really no need to figure out another way to present it.
 Something worth thinking about though is adding colorful décor, beach towels, and tableware to make it feel more fun.
 The brighter the better.
 Nothing says summer like saturated hues, right?
 The great part about a pool themed party is that your décor will also serve a practical purpose.
-Towels can help guests dry off while pool floats not only look cute but provide hours of entertainment!Continue to 3 of 10 below.
+Towels can help guests dry off while pool floats not only look cute but provide hours of entertainment.

 Go for Easy Clean-Up

 Also, because you’re by the pool, you’ll want to ax any serving ware that’s glass.
 Just in case someone accidentally drops a plate or glass, you won’t have to worry about barefoot guests stepping on broken glass.
 Our summer décor favorites are pretty paper plates—try Shop Sweet Lulu, Oh Happy Day Party Shop, or Meri Meri.
 Or if you want something that will last from season to season, try melamine versions.
 Stores like Crate & Barrel, Walmart, Target, and almost any major housewares retailer sell it once the weather gets warm.

 Try to let the natural beauty of your landscaping be the star of this party.
 But if you want to add a little pizzazz to the patio, might we suggest a few simple décor items?

 A variety of sizes and colors of balloons are always fun and relatively inexpensive.
 Link different sizes together to form a balloon garland if you’re feeling even more ambitious.
 If you’ve got no place to hang it, consider letting it float right in the pool if your guests are more about sitting poolside than splashing around.
 You can also fill clear oversized balloons with confetti before you add helium for a little extra color.